amesoudi/amesoudi.github.io/content/_index.md

           <li>Model 19: Evolution of social learning strategies</li>
         </ul>

-        The tutorial is freely available <a href="https://github.com/amesoudi/cultural_evolution_ABM_tutorial">in this github repository</a>.
+        <p style="font-size:17px">The tutorial is freely available <a href="https://github.com/amesoudi/cultural_evolution_ABM_tutorial">in this github repository</a>.
 An online version which contains the compiled models with outputs can be found <a href="https://bookdown.org/amesoudi/ABMtutorial_bookdown/">on this bookdown site</a>.</p>
     design:
       columns: '1'
 #  - block: collection